uiceds/cee-492-term-project-fall-2022-jakt/manuscript.md

 [3.2 Methodology]{.semibold}

 <p align="justify">For the model development, a deep neural network (DNN) architecture – the sequential model from the Keras library in Tensorflow was leveraged [10].
 DNN was resorted due to the high dimensionality of the feature-space and the non-existence of a physical model that relates weather conditions to road construction project duration.
 Hence with DNN, patterns in the data feature space would be automatically realized, weights would be generated to fit a model to the data and predict the output (project duration labels) given inputs of weather conditions (Temperature, Pressure, etc.) and road length.
 This sequential model accepts a single tensor of features and observations and returns a single tensor of labels for each observation as its output.
 Furthermore, the Keras library offers various loss functions depending on the kind of model to be built.
 The categorical cross-entropy loss function [11] was used for multi-class classification for this project.
 Python offers great flexibility and computational speed when addressing multi-class classification problems; hence it was adopted for model development.
-Additionally, R was also used to validate the modeling process with Python, and the results obtained agree with those of Python.
+Additionally, R was also used to validate the modeling process with Python, and the results obtained agreed with those of Python.
 The confusion matrix plots obtained from R are attached as Fig. 19 and Fig. 20 in the appendix of this report.
-The labels from the dataset (i.e., the dependent variable which is the project duration class) is represented in the one-hot [12] format.
-To get the intended predictions, three hidden layers with 32, 64 and 128 neurons respectively were initially defined.
-However, the final architecture included seven hidden layers as the initial three hidden layers resulted in only 65% training accuracy, which was considered suboptimal.
-Also, we tuned parameters like regularization, epoch (number of gradient descent steps, and batch size to enhance the process of building and training the neural network.
-Regularization was tuned between 1e-3 and 1e-6 for various trials, epoch was tuned to 500, and batch size was tuned to 10.
+The labels from the dataset (i.e., the dependent variable, the project duration class) are represented in the one-hot [12] format.
+Three hidden layers with 32, 64, and 128 neurons were initially defined to get the intended predictions.
+However, the final architecture included seven hidden layers, as the initial three hidden layers resulted in only 65% training accuracy, which was considered suboptimal.
+Also, we tuned parameters like regularization, epoch (number of gradient descent steps), and batch size to enhance the process of building and training the neural network.
+For instance, a regularization of 1e-3 to 1e-6 was tuned for various trials, the epoch was 500, and the batch size was 10.
 These parameters were chosen based on recommendations by [13].</p>

-<p align="justify">Additionally, the activation function between hidden layers was set to ReLU [14], since the input data were mainly numerical data that is continuous in space.
-However, the sigmoid [15] activation function was used between the last hidden layer and the output, because the output is categorical i.e., “short-term”, “medium-term” and “long-term”.
-This sigmoid function computes the probability of occurrence of each label per observation, that ranges from 0 through 1.
+<p align="justify">The activation function between hidden layers was also set to ReLU [14] since the input data were mainly continuous numerical data in space.
+However, the sigmoid [15] activation function was used between the last hidden layer and the output because the output is categorical, i.e., “short-term”, “medium-term”, and “long-term”.
+This sigmoid function computes the probability of occurrence of each label per observation, which ranges from 0 to 1.
 The predicted label from various observations is the one that has maximum output probability and is assigned as 1, keeping other labels as 0.
-To enhance global optimality, stochastic gradient descent “sgd” [16] was also tried as the learning rate function in the model development.</p>
+As part of the model development, stochastic gradient descent "sgd" [16] was also applied as a learning rate function to enhance global optimality.</p>

 [3.3 Results]{.semibold}

-<p align="justify">Having completed the model preparation and training, the open-source Sklearn [17] package was leveraged to calculate prediction metrics like precision, recall, and f-score for each class, on the test dataset and plot confusion matrix for visualization.
-The confusion matrix plots and accuracy metrics after testing the models on the various test and validation datasets are presented below.</p>
+<p align="justify">Upon completing the model preparation and training, the open-source Sklearn [17] package was used to calculate prediction metrics like precision, recall, and f-score for each class on the test dataset and visualize the confusion matrix.
+After testing the models on the various test and validation datasets, the confusion matrix plots, and accuracy metrics are presented below.</p>

 ![](images/P8.png){.center}